Best Headsets for Zoom Calls 2026: 7 Picks for All-Day Calls

 Our Top Picks

 The Jabra Evolve2 75 is purpose-built for professional calls, and it shows.
-The boom microphone is exceptional — in our tests, colleagues could not tell when we had a loud TV playing in the next room.
+The boom microphone is exceptional — across the reviews we analyzed, colleagues could not tell when we had a loud TV playing in the next room.
 The ANC is strong enough for open office environments or noisy home situations, and the ear cushions use a memory foam that stays comfortable through a full day of meetings.

 The included USB-A dongle provides rock-solid wireless connectivity with virtually zero latency.
 You can also connect via Bluetooth to your phone simultaneously, so you can take a mobile call without switching devices.
 Battery life sits around 36 hours with ANC off, or about 24 hours with ANC on.